skills-cogrammar/C7-Lecture-Backpack/README.md

 This repository is structured into five main folders, each targeting a specific learning track:

-- **Python**: A foundational phase for Software Engineering and Data Science 🐍 that introduces basic programming concepts, including the terminal, setting up development environments, data types, control structures, iteration, and GitHub.
-This serves as the starting point for all Software Engineering and Data Science learners.
+- **Python**: A foundational phase for Software Engineering and Data Science 🐍 that introduces basic programming concepts, including the terminal, setting up development environments and basic procedural programming in Python.

-After completing the Python phase, students diverge into their specialized tracks:

 - **Software Engineering (SE)**: Building on Python phase, the SE track delves into advanced software development topics.
 It covers: